-Therefore, if your programme exceeds 4-hours or exceeds 4-days and you are charging for the additional time or days; families may be able to claim some of this back.
+If your programme exceeds 4-hours and you are charging for the additional time; families may be able to claim some of this back.

 As a child care provider you can find out more, create a childcare provider account and sign up for Tac-Free Childcare here: Tax-Free Child Care.